rails/rails/actioncable/README.md

 The `ActionCable.server.broadcast` call places a message in the Action Cable pubsub queue under a separate broadcasting name for each user.
 For a user with an ID of 1, the broadcasting name would be `web_notifications_1`.
 The channel has been instructed to stream everything that arrives at `web_notifications_1` directly to the client by invoking the
 `#received(data)` callback.
-The data is the hash sent as the second parameter to the server-side broadcast call, JSON encoded for the trip across the wire, and unpacked for the data argument arriving to `#received`.
+The data is the hash sent as the second parameter to the server-side broadcast call, JSON encoded for the trip across the wire and unpacked for the data argument arriving at `#received`.

 ### Passing Parameters to Channel